 - Output streamed to Azure Storage can be used for custom application development, such are for example custom reporting, long-term data archival and so forth.

-Integration of Azure SQL Analytics, Azure Event Hub, Azure Storage, or third party products for consumption is performed through first enabling Intelligent Insights logging (the "SQLInsights" log) in the Diagnostic settings blade of a database, and then configuring Intelligent Insights log data to be streamed into one of these destinations.
+Integration of Azure SQL Analytics, Azure Event Hubs, Azure Storage, or third-party products for consumption is performed through first enabling Intelligent Insights logging (the "SQLInsights" log) in the Diagnostic settings blade of a database, and then configuring Intelligent Insights log data to be streamed into one of these destinations.

 For more information on how to enable Intelligent Insights logging and to configure metric and resource log data to be streamed to a consuming product, see Metrics and diagnostics logging.

 Set up with Azure SQL Analytics

 Azure SQL Analytics solution provides graphical user interface, reporting and alerting capabilities on database performance, using the Intelligent Insights resource log data.